-45% of Americans

-found it difficult to

-pay out-of-pocket

-health insurance deductible

-costs.
-These numbers

-were even higher among
+53% of Americans found it difficult to pay out-of-pocket health insurance deductible costs.
+These numbers were even higher among Millennials at 65%

-Millennials at 56%

-The average cost of a 3-day hospital stay is \$30,0001 Every year, millions of U.S. workers enroll in employee benefits through their workplace during annual enrollment.
+In the previous five years, 63% of working adults incurred out-of-pocket medical expenses not covered by health insurance Every year, millions of U.S. workers enroll in employee benefits through their workplace during annual enrollment.
 Choosing your benefits is one of the most important financial decisions you'll make for you and your family over the course of the year.
 Insurance benefits provide valuable coverage for many of life's common-but unexpected-health events.
 Even the best medical insurance won't cover all your out-of-pocket costs for illnesses and injuries, especially with today's high-deductible health plans.
 This guide can help you navigate the often-confusing maze of options.
 While not every company will offer all these benefits, overviews of each will help inform you of what's available and how to decide what you need.
 As we continue to live and work through a global pandemic, it's especially important to evaluate and understand what insurance benefits you need to protect your finances, family and future.
 Protecting families and finances

-People are financially vulnerable-a problem heightened because of the pandemic.
-The pandemic has caused financial stress or hardship for three in five U.S. workers, and half (51%) think this will continue through next year.
-Among full-time U.S. workers, 40% have less than \$1,000 in their checking or savings accounts.
-It's even higher among women (49%), Millennials (43%) and Gen Z'ers (61%).
-These groups may be most at risk should they experience an unexpected health event that requires medical attention or being away from work to receive treatment and recover.
+People are financially vulnerable - a problem heightened because of the pandemic.
+The pandemic has caused financial stress or hardship for over half (58%) of U.S. workers and half (52%) think this will continue through next year.
+Among full-time U.S. workers, 34% have less than \$1,000 in their checking or savings accounts.
 Major medical or health insurance is the most highly valued and frequently offered benefit.
-But even the best medical insurance likely won't cover all your out-ofpocket costs, including minor illnesses and injuries.
+But even the best medical insurance likely won't cover all your outof-pocket costs, including minor illnesses and injuries.
 As more employees choose high deductible health plans (HDHPs), there is a widening gap between what health insurance covers and the employee's financial responsibility.
 Other insurance benefits, including supplemental health insurance, can help bridge this coverage gap to help you better protect your finances.

-In the previous five years, 57% have used their health insurance for medical treatment other than preventive screenings OPEN ENROLLMENT HAS WORKERS' ATTENTION, DUE TO COVID-19 Historically, many workers glossed over their options or renewed the same benefits as previous years.
+In the previous five years, 61% have used their health insurance for medical treatment other than preventive screenings OPEN ENROLLMENT HAS WORKERS' ATTENTION, DUE TO COVID-19 Historically, many workers glossed over their options or renewed the same benefits as previous years.
 This year's open enrollment is unlike others, due to the global health pandemic.
-Two out of three workers (64%) plan to pay more attention to their benefits, spend more time reviewing their options and understanding their coverage.
-More than one in three workers (36%) plan to enroll for the first time or increase their coverage in various benefits.
-These include life insurance (27%), hospital insurance (14%), short- and long-term disability insurance (12%) and critical illness coverage (12%).
-Nearly nine out of ten employees (88%) spend less than an hour reviewing their benefits prior to enrolling.
-Unum experts advise spending longer, since you won't have a chance to elect again until the next annual enrollment unless you have a major life event such as a getting married, having a baby or adopting, getting divorced, or experiencing a death in the family.
+Two out of three workers (66%) plan to pay more attention to their benefits, spend more time reviewing their options and understanding their coverage.
+Workers plan to enroll for the first time or increase their coverage in various benefits.
+These include life insurance (38%), hospital insurance (19%), short-and long-term disability insurance (16%), and critical illness insurance (14%).
+Approximately 87% of employees plan to spend less than an hour reviewing their benefits prior to enrolling.
+Although 37% plan to spend more time reviewing their benefits this year, Unum experts advise spending longer, since you won't have a chance to elect again until the next annual enrollment.
+You can make changes if you have a major life event such as getting married, having a baby or adopting, getting divorced, or experiencing a death in the family.
 Research how much cash you have on-hand in case of a medical emergency, understand how long you can afford to live without an income if you get sick or injured and can't work, and analyze how much risk you're willing to take without certain protections.
 Health insurance One of the biggest decisions during benefits enrollment is which health insurance to choose.